KaviniA2003/DB_backup/README.md

 - Backups are stored in the `backups/mysql` directory.
 - Only `.sql.gz` files are uploaded to Google Drive.
 - Old backups (older than 7 days) are deleted automatically.
+(Locally)
+- Old backups (older than 30 days) are deleted from the google drive automatically.